 Weebly offers a Weebly App Center that houses more features from Weebly and third-party applications.
 These apps can be integrated into your online store and help with things like marketing, sales, shipping, widgets, and so on.

-Shopify and Weebly, feature-packed and ready to go!
+Weebly vs Shopify, feature-packed and ready to go!

 Over 70 payment gateway options